 You can purchase paper shapes, such as geometric patterns or cut out your own freestyle shapes with piecing paper lets you design and quilt the individual pieces and then stitch them together.
 You can use this for quilts, pillows, and more.

 There is a laundry list of quilt types, especially when you combine both traditional and modern types of quilts.

 Get ready to go over some of the more popular or unique types, but be sure to check FaveQuilts tag pages to find the type or style you may be looking for or to learn about a new type that may expand your repertoire.

-Take a look at our page of 24 Traditional Quilt Patterns to see in detail what traditional quilt blocks look like.
+Take a look at our new Quilt Block Library or our page of 24 Traditional Quilt Patterns to see in detail what traditional quilt blocks look like.

 On FaveQuilts, our friend Carolina Moor has created video tutorials for some of the most popular traditional blocks:

 Half Square Triangle Block Pattern (image 3 below)

 Find the rest on our video page here.

 For more traditional quilt patterns and ideas, download your free copy of "American Quilting Traditions: 11 Free Quilt Designs, Quilt Blocks, and More Americana" eBook

 What is your favorite quilting style or technique?